codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 }
 ```

-## 10. Bind Adapter to the ListView
+## 10. Bind Adapter to the RecyclerView

-Next, we will setup the ListView and bind our custom adapter to this ListView within the `ChatActivity.java` source file:
+Next, we will setup the ReyclerView and bind our custom adapter to this ReyclerView within the `ChatActivity.java` source file:

 ```java
 public class ChatActivity extends AppCompatActivity {